roipoussiere/cadquery-server/README.md

 ### Starting the server

-Once installed, the `cq-server` command should be available on your system.
+Once installed, the `cq-server` command should be available on your system (or on your virtual env).

 It takes only one optional argument: the target, which can be a folder or a file.
 Defaults to the current directory (`.`).